RankingsPublished Feb 5, 202612 min read

 Editorial illustration of a massive upward arrow formed by dozens of human figures in motion, representing explosive career growth

 The U.S. health care industry is projected to add 2 million jobs over the next decade—more than any other sector—while the economy as a whole grows just 3.1%.
-Bureau of Labor Statistics data reveals a stark divide: advanced practice roles like nurse practitioners (40% growth) and physician assistants (28%) are expanding at rates 9 to 13 times the national average, while traditional administrative positions face automation-driven decline.
+BLS data reveals a stark divide: advanced practice roles like nurse practitioners (40% growth) and physician assistants (28%) are expanding at rates 9 to 13 times the national average, while traditional administrative positions face automation-driven decline.

 This analysis ranks 50 health care occupations by BLS projected growth rate through 2034, using the September 2024 employment projections release.
-Growth rate alone does not tell the full story—a career growing at 40% and adding 128,400 positions looks different from one growing at the same rate but adding only a few thousand.
-Both growth rate and absolute job creation matter.
+Growth rate alone does not tell the full story—a career growing at 40% and adding 128,400 positions looks different from one growing at 17% but adding 681,000.
+Both growth rate and absolute job creation matter for anyone deciding where to invest their training time.

 The pattern is unambiguous: careers that require human judgment, direct patient interaction, and specialized clinical skills are surging.
 One-third of active physicians will be over 65 by 2032, while the 65+ population grows from 59.7 million to 72.5 million.
 The people who need the most care are multiplying; the doctors who provide it are retiring.
 That collision is reshaping the entire health care workforce.